Remember Our Soldiers

 N- Never be alone with a student.

-O- Be Organize.
+O- Be Organized.
 Keep folders of lessons developed, websites used so you have them for future reference.

 P-Use Primary sources to help to enhance the lesson and foster DBQ essay writing, Gather Personal information on each student (birthday, telephone, address, study buddy to send work if ill, etc.) Proof read any work that is distributed to students for spelling and grammar(a recent news story told of a 3rd grade teacher that sent packets home with a font which was of people in inappropriate positions!)
 Speak professionally.